hdShang/arxiv-daily/docs/cs-GR/2025-11-18/papers/251114205v1-freemusco-motion-free-learning-of-latent-control-for-morphology-adap.md

 ---
 layout: default
-title: FreeMusco: Motion-Free Learning of Latent Control for Morphology-Adaptive Locomotion in Musculoskeletal Characters
+title: "FreeMusco: Motion-Free Learning of Latent Control for Morphology-Adaptive Locomotion in Musculoskeletal Characters"
 ---

 # FreeMusco: Motion-Free Learning of Latent Control for Morphology-Adaptive Locomotion in Musculoskeletal Characters